syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ### Dock Window Style

-DockingManager allows to set style for some of the Docking controls such as **DockedHeaderPresenter**, **DockedElementTabbedHost**.
-The same will explain in DockHeaderStyle and DockedElementTabbedHostStyle section.
+DockingManager allows you to set style for some of the Docking controls such as **DockedHeaderPresenter**, **DockedElementTabbedHost**.
+This is explained in detail under the DockHeaderStyle and DockedElementTabbedHostStyle section.

 #### AwlButtonTemplate